vishvAsa/devaH/hindukaH/rudraH/meta/articles/gaNas.md

 > How does he ever protect his garland of fresh human heads from Carcā?
 Also his bull from Candi's lion and his snakes from his son's peacock?
 Thus, wondering to himself about the lord's deep mental skill KūşmāņDa daily nourishes the growing satisfaction of his belly's corpulence.
 >

+## kUShmANDa
-(kuShmANDa is what in english could be called a hobgoblin in rudra's retinue.)
+kUShmANDa is what in english could be called a hobgoblin in rudra's retinue.
+One could say it is the same since the name is in the singular rather than like say kUShmANDa-gaNa of the shiva-kavacham.

+> dhUmaprasvApite sarve janA vegavad agnipreritA janaloke pralayAkalI-bhUya tiShThanti | prabuddhAstu kUShmANDa-hATakeshAdyA maholoke krIDanti |

+I just recalled above mention by abhinavagupta. kuShmaNDa rudra is associated with hATakeshvara ( rudra of the netherworld) are active at the time of the pralaya.
+There is a siddhAnta text that the kashmirian kaula-s mention elsewhere as connecting hATakesha and kuShmANDa -- will have to dig it up unless you recall it.